tomsWebConsulting/twcsl/Add to Cart Button Active Hours/README.md

   rest of the steps.

-* Add code from file **[add to cart button active hours.html][6]** to Website > Pages > Website Tools > Code Injection > FOOTER.
+* Add code from file **[add to cart button active hours.html][6]** to Website > Pages > Custom Code > Code Injection > FOOTER.
 Refer to [Add code to code injection][7] for details.

 * Read the code for any instructions within.